Cuisine-Odyssey/frontend_application/README.md

 ## Background and Description

-"Cuisine Odyssey" is a group project!
-ADDD LATER
+"Cuisine Odyssey" is a group project

 ## Learning Goals